ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Shared** card in the **IaaS platforms** section.
 2. On the **Create** tab of the **VMware Solutions Shared** page, select **On-demand**.
-3. Enter the virtual data center name and select a resource group.
+3. Enter the virtual data center name, select a resource group, and data center location.
+4. Select the network type.
-4. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.
+5. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.
-5. Select the vCPU and RAM limits according to your requirements.
+6. Select the vCPU and RAM limits according to your requirements.
-6. On the **Summary** pane, verify the configuration and estimated price before you place the order.
+7. On the **Summary** pane, verify the configuration and estimated price before you place the order.
-7. Click **Create**.
+8. Click **Create**.

 ## Procedure to order VMware Solutions Shared Reserved
 {: #shared_ordering-procedure-reserved}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Shared** card in the **IaaS platforms** section.
 2. On the **Create** tab of the **VMware Solutions Shared** page, select **Reserved**.
-3. Enter the virtual data center name and resource group.
+3. Enter the virtual data center name, select a resource group, and data center location.
+4. Select the network type.
-4. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.
+5. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.
-5. Complete the resource reservation.
+6. Complete the resource reservation.
   * If you select **Preconfigured**, select the preconfigured vCPU model and RAM size.
   * If you select **Customizable**, specify the vCPU and RAM limits according to your requirements.
-6. On the **Summary** pane, verify the configuration and estimated price before you place the order.
+7. On the **Summary** pane, verify the configuration and estimated price before you place the order.
-7. Click **Create**.
+8. Click **Create**.

 ## Results after you order VMware Solutions Shared
 {: #shared_ordering-results}